Prepaid Wireless Tracker

 Offering LTE now also allows Boost and Virgin to sell the

-which is the first 4G capable iPhone.
+first 4G capable iPhone.
 This will no doubt help

 Sprint to meet its sales obligations to Apple, which it has